Likenttt/DirtyReadPropertyDemo/Readme.md

 # A demo for a garmin bug suspect

-## How did we reproduce this bug suspect?
+## How do we reproduce this bug suspect?

 I have two property style and lastStyle.